docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ##### SA_TAG

-- **2.0** => add 'spam info' headers at, or above this level
+- **2.0** => add 'spam info' headers at, or above this spam score

-Mail is not yet considered spam, but for purposes like diagnositcs it can be useful to identify mail with a spam score from a lower bound than `SA_TAG2`.
+Mail is not yet considered spam at this spam score, but for purposes like diagnositcs it can be useful to identify mail with a spam score at a lower bound than `SA_TAG2`.

-This appends several `X-Spam` headers to the mail.

-!!! example
+??? example "`X-Spam` headers appended to mail"

     Send a simple mail to a local DMS account `hello@example.com`: